Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: Italy

-Dario Argento genuinely gave us a classic (it was later remade in 2018—but you’ve got to start with the O.G.).
-Suspiria (1977) exists in the supernatural horror subgenre and is about a dance academy (that’s not remotely what it seems, of course).
-Suzy Bannon (Jessica Harper) is one of those final girls who isn’t as discussed as she should be.
-But she contributes massively to the iconic status this film holds.
-Especially in Italian horror cinema—even while being an American actress!
-It’s a must-watch—the colors, score, and the very giallo moments, will have you remembering this film for a very long time.
+Dario Argento genuinely gave us a classic with Suspiria.
+The 1977 film exists in the supernatural horror subgenre and is about a dance academy that’s not remotely what it seems (of course).
+Suzy Bannion (Jessica Harper) is one of those final girls who aren’t discussed as much as they should be.
+But she contributes massively to the iconic status this film holds, especially in Italian horror cinema, even though she’s an American actress.
+It’s a must-watch—the colors, score, and very Giallo-inspired moments will have you remembering this film for a very long time.

 Angst (1983)